u-2018/LC-API/README.md

 # LC-API
-An API for use when modding Lethal Company to make your life easier
+The definitive Lethal Company modding API.
+Includes some very useful features to make modding life easier.

 # Installation
 First, install BepInEx 5 into your game